Meeting your dental care needs safely

 - Our clinics follow infection control recommendations made by the U.S. Centers for Disease Control and Prevention (CDC), the Occupational Safety and Health Administration (OSHA) and the American Dental Association (ADA).
 We follow the notices they provide to stay up-to-date.

-- When you arrive for your appointment, we will take your temperature and we will have hand sanitizer that we will ask you to use when you check-in.
+- When you arrive for your appointment, we will ask you to use hand sanitizer when you check-in.
 You will also find some in other areas of the clinics for you to use as needed.

 - Our reception area no longer has magazines, because they cannot be cleaned.